-Green olive pesto is pesto make even better than the original!
+Green olive pesto is a sauce even better than the original!
 Yes, I’ve said it.
-This is a pesto you’ve got to try.
+This is a recipe you’ve got to try.
 Creamy walnuts, salty olives, plenty of basil and parsley, and enough garlic to give a kick.
 Yum!

 January is ticking along here and we’re having a little winter weather.
 More rain than anything here (though ice too!), but enough to make me wonder if we’re moving into the ‘regular storms and blizzards’ part of winter.
 Not my favorite part…